ThinkPad X series: X300 and X301

-Codenamed "Kodachi", with X300 was released on 26 February 2008.
+Codenamed "Kodachi", the X300 was released on 26 February 2008.
 It is distinguished from other ultraportable laptops by its use of LED backlighting, removable battery, solid-state drive, and integrated DVD burner.
 The ThinkPad X300 used a small form factor Intel GS965 chipset (instead of the standard GM965 chipset), along with the Intel Core 2 Duo L7100 low-voltage CPU (with 12 W Thermal design power (TDP).
 Its successor, the ThinkPad X301 uses the Intel Centrino 2 mobile platform with GS45 chipset, and an ultra-low-voltage (ULV) CPU.
 It also integrates GPS, WWAN, and a webcam in the top lid.
 The thickest part of the laptop is 0.92 in, while the thinnest part is 0.73 in.

 The X300's original internal codename was "Razor", after the then-popular Motorola Razr flip phone.
 Lenovo noticed that three technologies were converging that would make it possible to build a very thin, light, and fast ThinkPad.
 The first was solid-state storage, which would replace mechanical hard drives.
 The second was light-emitting diode (LED) backlighting for flat-panel displays which would improve battery life and image quality.
 The third was ultrathin optical drives just 7 mm thick, compared to 9.5 mm and 12.7 mm used by previous ThinkPads.
 The Razor concept was eventually merged with the Bento-Fly project and renamed Kodachi.

 The price at the time of the review by Notebook Review was extremely high, and indicated to be out of range for all but corporate users.
 LAPTOP Magazine awarded the X300 laptop a score of 4.5 stars, among the highest for a ThinkPad X-series laptop.

 This laptop was less than an inch thick, making it the thinnest ThinkPad available at the time.
 The X300 laptop offered a quick boot with SSD.
 It also offered a built-in optical drive, uncommon in thin and light notebooks.
 However, the laptop did not include an SD card reader, had no expansion dock capability, and no ExpressCard or PC Card slot.